 As a voiceover artist, I have recorded for Nintendo, Sears/Kenmore, Dish Network, McDonalds, Autozone, Special K, and Kashi.

 I have also produced theatre in Chicago.
 I co-founded Rubicon Theatre Project and served as Managing Director for its five-year history (2005-2010), and I served the now defunct Ka-Tet Theatre Company as its Business Manager (2012-2015).

 I am a proud member of SAG-AFTRA and an Equity Membership Candidate (EMC) with Actors Equity Association.

 Most people believe acting is a form of lying, as if it's sleight of hand where we actors seek to deceive the audience and trick them into thinking we are someone else.
-I believe, and the actors and artists I respect believe, that truth and honesty is what we seek.
-An actor's job is not to obfuscate, but to uncover and share the truth within themselves and in the story.
+Truth and honesty is actually what we seek.
+An actor's job is not to obfuscate, but to uncover, discover, and share the truth within themselves and in the story.
 As a Meisner-trained actor, I believe the most important thing is the “pinch and the ouch” between scene partners.
 It is what happens in the space between two people that propels the relationship and the story forward.
 No amount of preparation, memorization, or research can overshadow simply being connected to your scene partner and being emotionally and physically available to whatever they give you and how they make you feel from moment to moment to moment.
 The beauty of the performing arts is that it exists for a moment in time and then disappears forever.
 Every day we are different people than we were yesterday, or even ten minutes ago, and every performance is subtly different than the previous one as a result.
 It is when two human beings are totally connected to one another under the given circumstances of the script where the beautiful, yet fleeting, moments of live theatre are created, witnessed by the audience, and then disappear forever.